 Hold one dumbbell in the right hand with a neutral grip (palm facing your left thigh).

 Perform a half kneeling hinge swing by hinging at the hips with the dumbbell between your legs.
-Then drive your hips forward, powering the dumbbell up to your right shoulder; elbow in line with your shoulder (maintaining a neutral grip).
+Then drive your hips forward, powering the dumbbell up to your right shoulder; right elbow in line with your shoulder (maintaining a neutral grip).

 Slowly lower the dumbbell back down towards the right shoulder as you step the right leg back to a lunge, lowering the right knee back to the ground with control; simultaneously lowering the dumbbell in your right hand back between the legs.
+That’s one rep.

 Modification: Stay standing throughout the entire movement.
 Perform a staggered stance dumbbell swing instead of kneeling swing.

-5. Reverse Crunch + Single Arm Floor Press (perform on the right side, then left side)
+Reverse Crunch And Single Arm Floor Press

 Trainer Tip: Another great single-sided (unilateral) exercise.
 Focus on keeping your right hip connected to the mat as you perform a single arm press on the left arm.
 Full body strength training with core stabilization!

-How to do a Reverse Crunch and Single Arm Floor Press:
+How To Do A Reverse Crunch And Single Arm Floor Press

 Exhale to press the dumbbell overhead, performing a single arm floor press while keeping your right hip connected to the mat (counter-balance).
 With control, lower the dumbbell back to your chest.